mghoreishi/mghoreishi/README.md

 ### Hi, I'm Maryam Ghoreishi 👋

+Innovative with the tendency to think outside of the box and thrive for excellence.
+Relentless when challenged, never gives up until an efficient, secure and yet simple enough solution is found.

 For over 8 years my passion has been creating software applications for small to enterprise-sized companies.

 I've been honored to have participated in several successful projects as a .NET Developer.
 I've been fortunate enough to work with the best developers in my country.